marhthing/Whatsapp-Bot/replit.md

 - **Package Installation**: All dependencies properly installed and configured
 - **Workflow Configuration**: Bot starter and main application workflows configured

 🎉 **FULLY OPERATIONAL**: The WhatsApp bot is successfully running and operational!
-The bot has passed all initialization checks and is displaying a QR code for authentication.
-All middleware, core components, and services are functioning correctly.
+Owner recognition works perfectly, commands are executing correctly, and all core functionality is working.
+The `.help` command has been tested and works as expected.

 ✅ **MIGRATION SUCCESS**: Migration from Replit Agent to standard Replit environment is 100% complete and verified working.